Dayr Tarif

 Dayr Tarif was a Palestinian Arab village in the Ramle Subdistrict of Mandatory Palestine.
 It was depopulated during the 1948 Arab-Israeli War on July 10, 1948.

 History

-The Romans referred to Dayr Tarif as Bethariph.
+The site is identified with Bethariph, a place mentioned in Eusebius' Onomasticon, which was composed in the early 4th century CE.
 According to SWP; "South-west of the village are traces of ruins, cisterns, and 'rock-sunk' tombs, evidently Christian again, as connected with a monastery."

 Ceramics from the Byzantine era have been found here.